Say Yes to a Secure Presence in the Cloud

 Now there’s a way to say yes to the move to cloud computing.
 Preventing threats changes the focus from chasing malicious acts that have already occurred to maintaining secure resources and networks.
 Protecting data and applications is not sufficient.
 Memory and networks need to be protected as well.

+Confidential clouds start with secure enclaves delivered by cloud providers like AWS and Azure.
 Secure enclaves leverage CPU-level security features to deliver hardware-level encryption.
 Applications and data residing in these encrypted enclaves are rendered useless, even in cases when the host is completely compromised and the encrypted data is in hand.
 Enclaves can provide similar hardware protection for storage and network data—including that stored in clouds—for full stack security coverage of data, networks, and application.

 With Anjuna, moving to secure enclaves is fast and simple.
 No recoding or recompilation of applications is required, and there’s no need to use an SDK.
 Within just a few minutes, a secure enclave is established—without changes to applications or operations.